 MINIMIZE CREDIT RISK

-How much credit should you extend to customers?
+How much credit should you h2to customers?
 What’s your risk that they won’t pay?
 Every company that extends credit is taking a calculated risk of getting paid on perishable time or inventory.
 But that’s the nature of businesses today – customers expect credit terms, and competitors extend credit so everyone has to do the same.
 But there are ways to reduce your risks.
 You can rely on information from third party credit bureaus, which is helpful for new customers, and you can monitor your existing customer relationships for customers that are slowly becoming higher risk accounts.
 Many A/R management software applications allow you to store credit reports from bureaus, send out credit applications and file them against account records, create your own credit scoring formulas, color-code customers by risk level, and setup alerts to notify you of customers with excessive broken promises, disputes, or accounts that take longer to pay their bills.
 Note that there are many accounts receivable software solutions that specialize in business credit management that offer little in respect to collections automation while other applications are stronger in collections with very little credit functionality.